xuerongNanopay/spring_cheatsheet/spring_security/README.md

   2. following request -> verify cookie -> authentication sucess
   3. ***RemeberMeService***

+## Microsevice integration:
+  1. session
+  2. token(redis / DB)
+    - find permissions for a user
+    - store the into redis(key: userId, value permission list)
+    -

 ## TroubleShooting
   - if you are using ```HttpSecurity.formLogin(withDefaults)```, the /login and /logout port will be override